olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/agent-context/ARCHITECTURE.md

 - Both frontend versions (legacy `static/` and new `frontend/`) share the same Express API, so backend testing remains consistent.

+## Rollback Instructions

+If issues arise with the Vue 3 + Vite frontend, you can rollback to the legacy frontend:

+1. **Delete dist/ directory**: `rm -rf dist/` to remove the Vite build artifacts
+2. **Server will automatically serve static/**: The Express server in `server.js` checks for `dist/index.html` and falls back to `static/` if not found
+3. **Legacy app location**: The original Vue 3 CDN-based app is preserved in `static/app.js`, `static/index.html`, and `static/styles.css`

+**Note**: The legacy frontend is functional but lacks the modern architecture, accessibility improvements, and component structure of the Vue 3 + Vite version.

 ## Contacts & provenance

 This prototype was produced from Business Analyst interview artifacts (user stories and wireframes) as part of the workshop materials.
 See `workshop/` for the BA artifacts and `workshop/quality-engineer/handoff-package/` for handoff docs.